 Tips & Gratuities: Our motto is “Excellence in Christian Camping” and we seek to exemplify that in all aspects of our camp program.
 We hope we exceed your expectations in all that we do, but ask that you please refrain from giving our staff members tips or gratuities of any kind when you drop your child off, including cash or gift cards.
 If you would like to extend your appreciation to one of our staff members, a note of thanks or encouragement is always welcomed.

 Lost Items: Please mark all clothing and personal items with your child’s full first and last name and counsel them to keep up with their belongings during their week at camp.
 Frontier Camp does not take responsibility for recovering lost or misplaced items of clothing or equipment.
-We will place lost-and-found articles on the porch of the General Store on Saturday mornings during check-out for parent perusal.
+We will place lost-and-found articles near the camp exits on Saturday mornings during check-out for parent perusal.
 You will be able to drive by these tables and take a look to see if you recognize anything that belongs to your camper.
 Missing items after the camp week should be reported to the office as soon as possible.
 Frontier Camp retains lost-and-found articles for two weeks after a camp week ends.